RustCrypto/elliptic-curves/README.md

 ## Minimum Supported Rust Version

-All crates in this repository support Rust **1.41** or higher.
-In future minimum supported Rust version can be changed, but it will be done with the minor version bump.
+All crates in this repository support Rust **1.44** or higher.

+Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

 ## License